Reducing your sugar? here are some facts.

 We care about our planet and only use RSPO certified sustainable product, which is sourced from a sustainable plantation in Malaysia that has been a family business for over 100 years.

 What is Erythritol?

 Erythritol is naturally a zero calorie, zero GI food (a polyol) derived from starch using a natural process (enzymatic fermentation).
 Unlike artificial sweeteners, which are man-made synthetic compounds and do not occur in nature, Erythritol appears naturally in many fruits and vegetables such as pears, melons and grapes, as well as foods such as mushrooms, wine and soy sauce and cheese.
-It is tooth friendly and does promote the bacteria that cause dental cavities like sugar does.
+It is tooth friendly and does not promote the bacteria that cause dental cavities like sugar does.

 Do Noshu products contain any genetically modified (GM) ingredients?